Perfluorooctanoic Acid (PFOA), its salts, and its precursors - information sheet

 Risk assessment outcomes

-- Based upon a comparison of levels to which Canadians may be exposed to PFOA and its salts and the levels associated with health effects, the risk to human health from these substances was considered to be low.
+- Based upon a comparison of levels to which people in Canada may be exposed to PFOA and its salts and the levels associated with health effects, the risk to human health from these substances was considered to be low.

-- It was also determined that there is risk of harm to the environment from PFOA and its salts based on a weight-of-evidence.
-Considerations included the persistence, bioaccumulation (the increase in concentrations of a substance in the tissues of organisms due to uptake from all sources, such as water and food), temporal trends in some species (such as the polar bear), long-range transport and the widespread occurrence and concentrations of PFOA in the environment and biota (including remote areas of Canada).
+- It was also determined that there is risk of harm to the environment from PFOA and its salts based on a weight of evidence.
+Considerations included the persistence, bioaccumulation (increase in concentrations of a substance in the tissues of organisms due to uptake from all sources, such as water and food), temporal trends in some species (such as the polar bear), long-range transport and widespread occurrence and concentrations of PFOA in the environment and biota (including remote areas of Canada).

 - The Government of Canada published the Final Screening Assessment on Perfluorooctanoic acid, its Salts and its Precursors on August 25, 2012.